 Building a new home is one of the largest financial commitments most Australians will make.
 Yet without independent oversight, construction defects can be missed by the builder's own quality checks and only surface months or years after handover.
 Construction stage inspections provide a structured way to verify that work meets the National Construction Code (NCC), applicable Australian Standards, and the terms of the building contract at each stage.
 The stories below show what this looks like in practice.

-Why Construction Stage Inspections Matter
+Why Do Construction Stage Inspections Matter so Much in Australia?

 Each stage of construction builds on the previous one.
 If a defect at the slab stage goes undetected, it becomes hidden once the frame is erected.
 If frame defects are missed, they disappear behind plasterboard.
 By the time you receive the keys, any underlying problems are invisible, and fixing them becomes significantly more expensive.